How to Identify Poison Ivy

 If you don’t use organic lawn weed control, you may have noticed some common lawn weeds sprouting in your yard.
 All lawn weeds can be unsightly and create problems in your grass, but poison ivy can also cause problems on your skin.

 You recognize the reaction to poison ivy instantly, but how do you identify the weed itself?

 What Poison Ivy Looks Like

 Poison ivy’s appearance changes by season.
 In the spring, leaflets are red and orange.
-In the summer, they are green and may have small, yellow-green flowers.
-In the fall, you see red, orange and yellow leaflets.
-The leaves drop in the winter, but poison ivy can also form small white berries, which remain on the stems even throughout winter.
+In the summer, they are green and may have small yellow-green flowers.
+In the fall, you see red, orange, and yellow leaflets.
+The leaves drop in the winter, but poison ivy can also form small white berries that remain on the stems, even throughout winter.

 Where Poison Ivy Grows

-Poison ivy favors partial to full sun, but it can grow in the shade as well.
+Poison ivy favors partial to full sun, but it can also grow in the shade.
 Poison ivy typically grows along fences and rock walls.
 It is common in landscapes or wooded areas, especially closer to the edge of a forest.
-If you have a Nashville lawn care company mowing your turf regularly, it’s unlikely you have poison ivy in your yard.
+If you have a Nashville lawn care company mowing your turf regularly, you will unlikely have poison ivy in your yard.

 How to Remove Poison Ivy

 If you find poison ivy in your yard, contact an organic lawn care company to remove it.
 Just brushing against a poison ivy plant can cause itchy and raised skin, so it’s best to leave removal to the professionals.